zb3/chrome-android-customscripts/README.md

 a) Delete the original app, or:
 b) Specify a new package name when patching
 3. Install that
-4. Do some magic to produce injectable scripts (see usage)
+4. Do some magic to produce injectable scripts (in most cases you need to transform them first, see usage)
 5. Put them in the approporiate directory (see below, depends on whether the device is rooted)
+6. Restart the browser
-6. It works (except when it doesn't)
+7. It works (except when it doesn't)

 Note that if your device is not rooted, you will need to pass an additional `INSECURE=1` option explained below.